outwatch/outwatch/docs/readme.md

 ### Create a project from scratch
 Install `java`, `sbt`, `nodejs` and `yarn`, if you haven't already.
-Create a new SBT project and add the `scalajs` and `scalajs-bundler` plugin to your `project/plugins.sbt`:
+Create a new SBT project and add the `scalajs` and `scalajs-bundler` plugins to your `project/plugins.sbt`:
 ```scala
 addSbtPlugin("org.scala-js" % "sbt-scalajs" % "1.6.0")
 addSbtPlugin("ch.epfl.scala" % "sbt-scalajs-bundler" % "0.20.0")